 2.Qaddafi Stadium, Lahore

 Gaddafi Stadium Lahore is situated in Gulberg Lahore Punjab.
-It has a capacity to of 27,000 seats and it was constructed in 1959.
-It was originally named Lahore Stadium but later in 1974 it was changed to Qaddafi Stadium after the Libyan Leader.
+It has a capacity of 27,000 seats and it was constructed in 1959.
+It was originally named Lahore Stadium but later in 1974, it was changed to Qaddafi Stadium after the Libyan Leader.
 The stadium is also housing the Pakistan Cricket Board (PCB).
 National cricket academy is also located here.
 It is also the home ground of the Lahori PSL team Lahore Qalandars.

 Gaddafi Stadium has hosted 1987 and 1996 World Cups.
 The final match of the second season of PSL in March 2017 was played in this very stadium.
 This stadium was the first to have modern floodlights with its own power backup generators.
 Nayyar Ali Dada was the chief architect during its 1990 renovations who gave it a Mughal art look with an outer red brick structure.

 THE first T20 international was played here in Gaddafi Stadium and it has also hosted the greatest number of matches for PSL especially in 2020 before the Covid-19 outbreak hit Pakistan.

 Multan cricket stadium is the second biggest stadium in Pakistan with a seating capacity of 30,000.
 It was established in 2001 and is located near Vehari road.
 It hosted its first-ever match in 2001 against Bangladesh for the Asian test championship.
 It was a replacement of Ibn-e-Qassim Bagh stadium in the heart of Multan city.